-It is a pleasure to be leading teaching and learning at Te Kura ō Piwakawaka (Methven Primary School).
+It is a pleasure to be leading teaching and learning at Methven Primary School.
 Our goal is to provide an inclusive and friendly learning environment that focuses on student wellbeing and encourages all students to achieve personal growth and academic success.

-We have a collaborative and innovative staff who are supported by a focused and progressive Board of Trustees, a team of dedicated ‘Friends of Methven Primary School’ and strong connections with whānau and community.
+We have a collaborative and innovative staff who are supported by a focused and progressive Board, a team of dedicated ‘Friends of Methven Primary School’ and strong connections with whānau and community.

 Methven Primary School’s recent growth has provided us the opportunity to build and refurbish our classroom blocks into vibrant open and collaborative learning spaces.
 These flexible spaces allow us to develop teaching and learning programmes that will prepare our students for their future.
 We integrate our Pathways to Learning: Collaboration, Hauora, Innovation, Communication & Self-Regulation (CHICS) across our programmes.